GrzegorzMikaAGH/Towards-adaptivity-via-a-new-discrepancy-principle-for-Poisson-inverse-problems/README.md

 Simulation code accompanying the article G.Mika, Z.Szkutnik, "Towards adaptivity via a new discrepancy principle for Poisson inverse problems".

-To replicate the results do:
+To replicate the results a Docker is required.
+It can be installed following the instructions under this [link](https://docs.docker.com/get-docker/), then the commands from `run.sh` have to be performed.
+In particular, for Linux-based systems, please follow the steps described below.
 1. navigate to the directory where the repository is cloned
 2. run `chmod +x run.sh`
 3. execute the bash script `./run.sh`